 The core functionality of Drive apps is to download and upload files in Google Drive.
 However, the Drive platform provides a lot more than just storage.
 This page describes some of that functionality and points you to resources for building it into your app.

 Create and open files directly from the Drive UI

 Your app can appear directly in the Drive UI, letting users choose it to create or open documents.

-Users can open certain file types with a certain Drive app by default, provided that the app has registered the correct MIME type or extension for default access.
-For more information, see Setting default and secondary MIME types and extensions.
+Users can open certain file types with a certain Drive app by default, provided that the app has registered the correct MIME type or file extension for default access.
+For more information, see Setting default and secondary MIME types and file extensions.

 Your app can also add a custom thumbnail when it creates or saves a file.
 Drive will then display the file using the custom thumbnail if it can't generate one.
 For more information, see Uploading thumbnails.